9 things to look for in an rock-solid event payment system

 2. Invoicing

-The cornerstone of any good venue or event business management system is a solid invoice generator.
-This tool should allow you to quickly and easily build invoices as well as send invoices to clients and collect payments on them.
-Many venues and some event planners bill in installments, so an event invoicing platform should also offer the ability to set up and process installment payments.
+Many venues and some event planners bill in installments, so an event invoicing platform should also offer the ability to set up and process installment payments; this can include payment reminders and automated payments for installments.
 Another big timesaver is the ability to create event invoice templates that are standard to your type of business (like event planner invoice templates, venue invoice templates, etc.).

 3. Registration and Ticketing